On working with Open Data

 Open Data

-The reason why Public Open Data is the sexy fledgling of Public Sector Information is that Open Data, at its best format, is meant to be machine-readable and therefore easily streamlined to build those before mentioned apps, websites and platforms.
+The reason why Public Open Data is the sexy fledgling of Public Sector Information is that Open Data, at its best format, is meant to be machine-readable and therefore easily streamlined to build those before mentioned apps, websites or products.

 Of course we are transparent, just take whatever you need!